Party Candidate Selection

 The easy way of doing this is to let each committee members select an equal number of candidates, and then interlace the candidate spots evenly.
 So if you have 30 committee members and a 60 candidate list, member 1 can get spots 1 and 31, member 2 can get spots 2 and 32, …, with some ranking for the committee members.
 If you give the leader’s committee members all the top spots, you would use this same system for deciding on committee spots between them.
 Once a committee member gets a spot in the ranking, they get to control which candidate is chosen for that spot.
 They might consult with other committee members, or with local party branches, but they are ultimately in charge of choosing that spot.

 For inter-party multi-member systems like STV, you run into an issue.
 Since the voters themselves pick who the top spot on the list is, it’s likely that (if a district elects fewer candidates than the party nominates) the biggest faction of a party takes all the top spots.
-The only way around this is to let a single faction choose *all* the candidates in each district, which defeats some of the point of multi-member systems.
-Maybe you’re ok with sacrificing within-party proportionality in these systems, but I’m not, which is why I generally dislike these systems.
+The only way around this is to let each committee member choose *all* the candidates in each district, which defeats some of the point of multi-member systems.
+Maybe you’re ok with sacrificing intra-party proportionality in these systems, but I’m not, which is why I generally dislike these systems.

 State Intervention